Back to Stories & News

 • English cocker spaniels

-For pet owners to better understand DCM and how it can affect their dogs, it's important to know a bit about how the heart works
+For pet owners to better understand DCM and how it can affect their dogs, knowing how the heart works is essential.

-We all know that the heart's function is to pump blood to every part of the body, and this requires it to pump against gravity sometimes and against the tone of the blood vessels.
-The heart is essentially just a muscle, one that has developed to balance between size and power.
+We all know that the heart's function is to pump blood to every part of the body, sometimes requiring it to pump against gravity and the tone of the blood vessels.
+The heart is a muscle that has developed to balance size and power.

-When the heart muscle starts to deteriorate from age, infections or other factors, heart function declines.
+Heart function declines when the heart muscle starts to deteriorate from age, infections or other factors.
 This may happen gradually or quickly, depending on the cause.
-A good way to visualize this change is to think of how a balloon loses its elasticity and shape after it's been filled with air a few times and then deflated.
+An excellent way to visualize this change is to think of how a balloon loses its elasticity and shape after it's been filled with air a few times and then deflated.

 As the heart muscle weakens, blood cannot effectively pump throughout the body.
-As the muscle deteriorates, electrical impulse conduction in the heart is also impaired, potentially leading to the development of irregular heartbeats (arrhythmias), therefore contributing to worsening function and clinical signs.
+As the muscle deteriorates, electrical impulse conduction in the heart is also impaired, potentially leading to irregular heartbeats (arrhythmias), contributing to worsening function and clinical signs.

-Sensors throughout the body pick up on the decrease in blood flow and the body will start to try to compensate for this decline.
-However, these mechanisms can only help to a point and in some instances, such as the body increasing tone in blood vessels or releasing substances to increase heart rate, the changes can actually make the situation worse.
+Sensors throughout the body pick up on the decrease in blood flow, and the body will try to compensate for this decline.
+However, these mechanisms can only help to a point.
+The changes can worsen the situation in some instances, such as the body increasing tone in blood vessels or releasing substances to increase heart rate.

 Causes of DCM in Dogs

-A link between DCM and diet also has received a lot of attention recently, and researchers are still trying to tease out how diet could lead to DCM.
+A link between DCM and diet also has received much attention recently, and researchers are still trying to tease out how diet could lead to DCM.
 There is a lot of controversy – even among veterinary nutritionists – about links between diet and heart function.
-It can be very confusing for pet parents trying to determine what is best for their dog.
-It's important to work with your veterinarian when it comes to diet and disease.
+Due to this, it can be complicated for pet parents to determine what is best for their dog, underscoring the importance of consulting with a veterinarian regarding diet and disease.

 • Shortness of breath